ec-europa/europa-component-library/src/website/src/pages/eu/getting-started/getting-started.md

 <!-- paste the markup from the template here -->
 </body>
 </html>``
-- ensure that you are using proper path to icons, logo etc... (usually /images/logo /images/icons...)
+- ensure that you are using proper path to icons, logo etc... (usualy /images/logo /images/icons...)